Snapchat/KeyDB-docs/docs/enterprise-flash-sizing.md

 * We recommend not setting the maxmemory policy too low.
 Ideally this is at least a few GB.
 With cluster mode enabled this should be set at least 2G.
 In scenarios where you are running a smaller instance size it is not recommended to go less than 1G.
 There is overhead required for rocksdb as well as background saving and replica output buffers which makes it necessary to have a reasonable amount of flash.

 Consider the following when selecting FLASH:
 * IOPS.
 This is likely the most important factor as it relates to performance.
-Looking at the disk manufaturers settings. can give you a relative expectation of performance which can be validated under load tests.
-Often these numbers look at inital and disk cache performance.
+Looking at the disk manufacturers settings. can give you a relative expectation of performance which can be validated under load tests.
+Often these numbers look at initial and disk cache performance.
 As the disk fills and under heavy sustained use, the values will often be much less than what is published.
 * It is important to have an idea of your write loads and ensure you will not be exceeding the SSD IOPS available per machine.
 If the disk writes become overloaded this will drastically increase latency.
 Hence the time to horizontally scale your cluster will be more dependent on writes than anything else.
 * Different machines provision different IOPS, and different disks do as well.
 It is important to take a look at what to expect.
 * The total volume you expect to store.
 If your writes are acceptable for the machine you select, the total SSD volume will be whatever you expect your total volume requirement to be (up to Terabytes).